SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_pandas_unstack.rst

-unstack requires unique row indices so I can't work with CQUAD4 stresses as they're currently output, but I'll work with CHEXA stresses.
-Let's pull out the first two elements and first two modes:
+unstack requires unique row indices so I can’t work with CQUAD4 stresses as they’re currently output, but I’ll work with CHEXA stresses.
+Let’s pull out the first two elements and first two modes:

 .. code:: python